 A graduate student may add a course or courses through the last day to register for the semester (fall/spring semesters this is the 5th class day), also called the course adjustment period.
-A graduate student may drop a course via Self-Service Banner if dropped by the last day of the course adjustment period.
+A graduate student may drop a course via Self-Service Banner, if dropped by the last day of the course adjustment period.

-No course is officially dropped or added until all appropriate approvals are obtained from the advisor and/or the Graduate School and the required procedure is completed with the Office of the Registrar.
+No course is officially dropped or added until all appropriate approvals are obtained from the advisor and/or the Graduate School.